imsiddharth/Watir/README.md

 # Watir

 This purpose of this project is to get basic understanding of watir-webdriver.
-It gives the perfect example how the TDD and BDD works.
+It gives the perfect example how the TDD and BDD works with Page Object Model.

 TDD can be compared with RSPEC which is under spec directory.